-- Active transit/pedestrian oriented plaza on the northeast corner of North 21st Avenue and Polk Street, designed to contain public art and a plaza for outdoor theater, musical performances and community activities.
-The courtyard lies at the corner of North 21st Avenue and Polk Street and would be 10,000 to 15,000 square feet in size. - Mixed use structure, eight stories in height, on the corner of North 21st Avenue and Fillmore Street, containing approximately 100 units of affordable housing (financing with Housing Tax Credits from Florida Housing Finance Corp.) and 20,000 square feet of space to be leased by Barry University.
+- Active transit/pedestrian oriented plaza on the northeast corner of North 21st Avenue and Polk Street, designed to contain public art and a plaza for outdoor theater, musical performances, and community activities.
+The courtyard lies at the corner of North 21st Avenue and Polk Street. - Mixed use structure, eight stories in height, on the corner of North 21st Avenue and Fillmore Street, containing approximately 100 units of affordable housing (financing with Housing Tax Credits from Florida Housing Finance Corp.) and 12,000 square feet of space to be leased by Barry University.
 Pinnacle may opt to structure the ownership of this complex as a commercial condominium, with the rental housing under one ownership structure and the space leased to Barry University owned by a different entity within a single building.
-Pinnacle has successfully deployed this commercial condominium strategy in similar developments. - Service-oriented retail space totaling approximately 10,000 square feet including train station support offices. - ➤ 200 units of Class "A" luxury rental housing in an eight to ten story structure along North 21st Street and Polk Street.
-This may be part of a single building financed together along with the retail space outlined above, but could also be structured as a condominium as described above for the affordable phase. - Train Platform on the either side of the tracks along North 21st Street, serving Virgin Trains (Brightline) and the Tri-Rail Coastal Link passengers (12,500 square feet). - ➤ 400 space parking garage on Polk Street, to be financed, constructed (by PHG Builders, LLC on the city's behalf or by others) and operated by the City of Hollywood, which could also contain the replacement for the existing Lippman Center shuffleboard courts if required (size and square footage to be determined). - ➤ Possible future Phase II redevelopment of the Fred Lippman Community Center as a mixed-use structure containing office space and additional residential above a new Community Center facility on the lower floors, which could also contain the replacement of the existing Lippman Center shuffleboard courts if required (size and square footage to be determined).
+Pinnacle has successfully deployed this commercial condominium strategy in similar developments. - Service-oriented retail space totaling up to 10,000 square feet. - > The immediate construction of 200 units of Class "A" quality mixed-income rental housing in an eight to ten story structure along North 21st Street and Polk Street.
+This may be part of a single building financed together along with the retail space outlined above, but could also be structured as a condominium as described above for the affordable phase.
+There is a funding "gap" of approximately \$7,500,000 to fund this phase of development, when accounting for the purchase price of the land, the cost of structured parking, and the desire to set rents in accordance with the Hunter Housing Economics study contained herein.
+We believe, based upon preliminary meetings, that this funding gap can be filled by Broward County.
+As such, we would simply request that the City join us in seeking support from Broward County to fund the gap, in exchange for setting aside a proportionate amount of units in the development as "workforce" housing (income and rent restricted up to 140% of area median income).
+These funds could be secured from the County's Housing Trust Fund, or from the agreement between the City and County to allocate resources for affordable housing from the wind-down of the City's Beach CRA.
+The exact amount of units to be leased at market rents vs. workforce income levels will be subject to negotiation among the City, County and Pinnacle.

+- An estimated 400 space parking garage on Polk Street, to be constructed and operated by Pinnacle.
+Further, this garage would offer shared parking during the day for the Lippman Center, with the amount of spaces for public shared use to be negotiated in a Master Development Agreement.
+Parking allocated for the City's uses could be free, or could be metered by the City during the daytime hours to provide the City a revenue stream. - ➤ Possible future Phase II redevelopment of the Fred Lippman Community Center as a mixed-use structure containing office space and additional residential above a new Community Center facility on the lower floors, which could also contain the replacement of the existing Lippman Center shuffleboard courts if required (size and square footage to be determined).
+We believe the Lippman Center, given the synergy created by Phase I, our public plaza and other activities in the area, could be expanded to include cultural activities and performances, and an even greater range of services.